kevinrenskers/mixedcase.nl/content/articles/2019-04-14-vapor-vs-drf.md

 **Vapor** wins when it comes to the compiler, being a strongly typed language with strongly typed Codable objects for everything.
 Having easier control over the output without feeling like I have to fight the framework.
 Better performance and fewer queries, although for my side project that's definitely less important.
 Most importantly though, I simply enjoy writing Swift code a lot more than I do writing Python code.

 Which one will I use going forward?
-Honestly, it's probably going to be the file handling that's pushing me towards **Django**.
+Honestly, it's probably going to be the size of the ecosystem and community (plus the file handling situation) that's pushing me towards **Django**.
 Everything else is kind of a toss-up with good and bad things about both frameworks.
-But the file handling is so clearly so much better on the Django side, that I feel like this is the deciding factor.
+But no matter how much I love Swift and like working with Vapor; Django and DRF are simply much more mature.